weiiv/di-auth-server/README.md

 | `/nonce`                                | GET    | None          | Nonce for credential proof       |
 | `/.well-known/openid-credential-issuer` | GET    | None          | OID4VC Issuer metadata discovery |

-**Multi-Tenancy Note**: For multi-tenant deployments, endpoints can be prefixed with `/tenants/{tenant-id}/` to route to tenant-specific databases.
-See the [Multi-Tenancy](#multi-tenancy) section for details on database-per-tenant model, tenant configuration, and token scoping with the `realm` claim.

 ---

 ### 🔐 `POST /token`

-Exchanges a pre-authorized code or refresh token for an access token and new refresh token.
-For refresh token requests, the Authorization Server validates that the token is unused (`used=false`) and not revoked (`revoked=false`) before issuing a new access token and rotating the refresh token.
-The `user_pin` parameter is optional and only required if `user_pin_required` is `true` in the credential offer, providing an additional layer of security for specific use cases (e.g., high-value credentials).
+Exchanges a pre-authorized code or refresh token for an access token (and new refresh token for rotation).
+If policy requires attestation PoP, the request must include `client_attestation`.

 **Request**